Universal Sample Complexity Bounds in Quantum Learning Theory via Fisher Information Matrix: Preliminaries of multi-parameter estimation

-while the $\ell_2$ norm corresponds to the Euclidean norm,
+while the \(\ell_2\)-norm corresponds to the Euclidean norm,

+{Finally, we again emphasize that once the estimation protocol has been specified, the number of elementary channel uses \(N_{\mathcal{E}}\) is fixed.
+Consequently, the number of repetitions $M$ determines the sample complexity $N_{\mathrm{samp}}$ required to satisfy the $(\epsilon,\ell_{k},\delta)$-criterion.
+One may alternatively consider a setting in which $M$ is fixed where $N_{\mathcal{E}}$ determines $N_{\mathrm{samp}}$, for example, the extreme one-shot collective-measurement setting where \(M=1\) and \(N_{\mathcal{E}}=N_{\mathrm{samp}}\).
+In general, however, changing $N_{\mathcal{E}}$ amounts to changing the estimation protocol itself.
+Allowing \(N_{\mathcal{E}}\) to be chosen separately for each prescribed pair \((\epsilon,\delta)\) would therefore effectively require designing a different estimation protocol for each target accuracy and confidence level, since different \((\epsilon,\ell_{k},\delta)\)-requirements generally require different sample complexity.
+To avoid this inefficiency, we adopt a fixed-protocol formulation: once \(\mathcal{E}_{\vb*{\theta}}\) is chosen, \(N_{\mathcal{E}}\) is fixed, and the sample-complexity question is to determine the number of independent repetitions \(M\) required to satisfy the desired \((\epsilon,\ell_{k},\delta)\)-criterion.}

-\section{Main result 1: Sample complexity of $\ell_{\infty}$-distance based learning}
+\section{Main result 1: Sample complexity of $\ell_{\infty}$-distance–based learning}

-In this section, we show that the sample complexity required to satisfy $(\epsilon,\ell_{\infty},\delta)$-criteria is characterized by the diagonal elements of inverse FIM.
-More specifically, we show that the upper bound of the complexity is governed by minimum diagonal entry of the FIM over the parameter space $\Theta$.
-In addition, we show that the lower bound is governed by any diagonal entry of the inverse FIM evaluated at an arbitrary parameter point $\vb*{\theta} \in \Theta$.
+{In this section, we show that the sample complexity required to satisfy the $(\epsilon,\ell_{\infty},\delta)$-criterion is characterized by the diagonal elements of the inverse FIM.
+More specifically, we show that both the upper and lower bounds on the number of repetitions of the protocol $M$ are governed by the supremum over the parameter space $\Theta$ of the maximum diagonal entry of the inverse FIM.
+The corresponding bounds on the sample complexity $N_{\mathrm{samp}}$ are then obtained by simply multiplying these bounds on the number of repetitions by \(N_{\mathcal{E}}\), the number of elementary channel uses required to implement one instance of \(\mathcal{E}_{\vb*{\theta}}\).}